List of Lives of Omission characters

 Promotional poster.
 From left to right: Michael So, Paris Yiu, Harry Kung, Jodie Chau and Laughing.

 Lives of Omission is a 2011 television crime drama serial set and filmed in Hong Kong.
 Produced by Television Broadcasts Limited (TVB), Chong Wai-kin serves as the drama's executive producer with Sharon Au and Choi Suk-yin as the executive writers.
 The drama centers around a squad of undercover officers from the Criminal Intelligence Bureau (CIB) of the Hong Kong Police Force, who are closely following the activities of Yee Fung (義豐), a large triad society.
+Lives of Omission first broadcast on August 1, 2011 in Hong Kong.

 Criminal Intelligence Bureau

 Harry Kung

 Damian Lau portrays Harry Kung / Kung Kar-pui (鞏家培), the senior superintendent of CIB.

 Jodie Chau

 Fala Chen portrays Jodie Chau / Chau Mong-ching (周望晴), known as Madam Jo, the senior inspector of CIB's A team.
 She is Laughing Leung's supervisor, later his girlfriend and fiancée.
 She was shot in the leg in episode 30 by Michael So who pushed her off a ledge to her death.
 She and Laughing got together in the middle of the series in episode 15.